JuliaHealth/NeuroAnalyzer.jl/Documentation.md

 eeg_import_bv(file_name; clean_labels)
 ```

-Load BrainVision BVCDF file and return and `NeuroAnalyzer.EEG` object.
+Load BrainVision BVCDF file and return `NeuroAnalyzer.EEG` object.
 At least two files are required: .vhdr (header) and .eeg (signal data).
 If available, markers are loaded from .vmrk file.

 **Arguments**

   * `file_name::String`: name of the file to load, should point to .vhdr file.
-  * `clean_labels::Bool=true`: only keep channel names in channel labels
+  * `clean_labels::Bool=true`: only keep channel names in channel labels, i.e. remove EEG prefix

 **Returns**